Jasenov Castle: History

 The beginnings of the stone castle date back to the second half of the 13th century.
 Jasenov is unique among the larger castles of the Upper Zemplín county (and region) due to being founded as a seat of a noble family from the beginning, rather than a castle founded by royal initiative.
 The original construction of the castle was begun by the Petény (Peteň, Pečeň) noble family in the late 1200s and led to the erection of the castle's keep and the original, core defensive perimeter.

 In the 1310s, the castle was donated, along with the town of Humenné, the nearby Brekov Castle and the surrounding manors to the Drugeth family by Charles I. of Hungary.
 The Drugeth family retained ownership of the castle until its demise in 1644, when it was destroyed by one of the armies of George I. Rákoczi, during one of the period's anti-Habsburg uprisings.

+The Drugeths did not rebuild the castle, as they have already started a construction of a renaissance style manor house in Hummené.
+In the 17th century, the use of castles has already started to decline, so the castle was never reconstructed.